Preterite

-The preterite or preterit (/ˈpɹɛtəɹɪt/ PRET-ər-it; abbreviated pret or prt) is a grammatical tense or verb form serving to denote events that took place or were completed in the past; in some languages, such as Spanish, French, and English, it is equivalent to the simple past tense.
+The preterite or preterit (/ˈpɹɛtəɹɪt/ PRET-ər-it; abbreviated pret or prt) is a grammatical tense or verb form serving to denote events that took place or were completed in the past.
+In some languages, such as Spanish, French, and English, it is equivalent to the simple past tense.
 In general, it combines the perfective aspect (event viewed as a single whole; it is not to be confused with the similarly named perfect) with the past tense and may thus also be termed the perfective past.
 In grammars of particular languages the preterite is sometimes called the past historic, or (particularly in the Greek grammatical tradition) the aorist.

-When the term "preterite" is used in relation to specific languages, it may not correspond precisely to this definition.
+When the term preterite is used in relation to specific languages, it may not correspond precisely to this definition.
 In English it can be used to refer to the simple past verb form, which sometimes (but not always) expresses perfective aspect.
 The case of German is similar: the Präteritum is the simple (non-compound) past tense, which does not always imply perfective aspect, and is anyway often replaced by the Perfekt (compound past) even in perfective past meanings.

 Preterite may be denoted by the glossing abbreviation pret or prt.
-The word derives from the Latin praeteritum (the perfective participle of praetereo), meaning "passed by" or "past."
+The word derives from the Latin praeteritum (the perfective participle of praetereo), meaning 'passed by' or 'past'.

-Romance languages
+Romance languages and Latin

 Latin

 In Latin, the perfect tense most commonly functions as the preterite, and refers to an action completed in the past.
 If the past action was not completed, one would use the imperfect.
 The perfect in Latin also functions in other circumstances as a present perfect.